LearningLocker/docs/src/http-dashboards.md

 organisation | Id of the [organisation](/http-organisations#schema) this dashboard belongs to. owner | Id of the [user](/http-users#schema) who created this dashboard visibility | NOWHERE, ANYWHERE, VALID_DOMAINS.
-The scope of where this dashboard is externally visible. validDomains | If visibility is VALID_DOMAINS, A string of domains which can view this dashboard. isPublic | If false then this dashboard is only available to the owner and users with [org/all/dashboard/view scope](/http-roles/#organisation-scopes), otherwise it's available to everyone in the organisation with permission.
+The scope of where this dashboard is externally visible. validDomains | If visibility is VALID_DOMAINS, a string of domains which can view this dashboard. isPublic | If false then this dashboard is only available to the owner and users with [org/all/dashboard/view scope](/http-roles/#organisation-scopes), otherwise it's available to everyone in the organisation with permission.
 This is unrelated to visibility.

 ### Widgets